(Incomplete: max_output_tokens)

 • Casseroles with mashed potato topping

-If you leave leftovers in a deep baking dish, the center can remain warm long after the edges cool.
+If leftovers stay in a deep baking dish, the center can remain warm long after the edges cool.

 Cover tightly

-Air exposure dries the top and allows odors from the refrigerator to affect flavor.
-Use airtight containers or wrap the dish well with plastic wrap, foil, or a fitted lid.
+Air exposure dries out the top and allows refrigerator odors to affect flavor.
+Use airtight containers whenever possible, or wrap the dish tightly with plastic wrap, foil, or a fitted lid.

 Label the date

-The door is the warmest and most variable part of the refrigerator.
-Store casserole leftovers on a middle or lower shelf, where the temperature is more stable.
+The door is usually the warmest and most inconsistent part of the refrigerator.
+Store casserole leftovers on a middle or lower shelf where the temperature is more stable.

 Do not mix fresh food with old leftovers

-If you add a fresh batch of casserole to a container that already holds older leftovers, the date should follow the oldest portion, not the newest one.
+If you add new casserole to an old container, the date should follow the oldest portion, not the newest one.
+Mixing batches can make it difficult to know when the leftovers should be eaten or discarded.

 Signs That Refrigerated Casserole Leftovers Are No Longer Safe

-Food safety should not depend on smell alone, but warning signs are still useful.
-If anything seems off, discard the leftovers.
+Food safety should never rely on smell alone, but warning signs still help.
+If anything seems wrong, it is better to discard the leftovers than take a chance.

 Visual signs